Hollandaise with a citrus twist

 Boil a large pan of water and then turn the heat right down, place a bowl on top to create a bain marie.

-Put the egg yolks, water and salt into the hot bowl and beat until smooth and creamy.
+Put the egg yolks, 1 tbsp cold water and half tsp salt into the hot bowl and beat until smooth and creamy.
 Now add a few cubes of butter at a time, whisking them in and making sure that they are fully absorbed before adding the next.

 Keep whisking in the butter until you have a wonderfully rich and creamy sauce and then add your orange zest and juice to taste along with pepper and more salt if you feel the sauce needs it.
 If you are using sweet oranges you may need a tiny dash of lemon juice or vinegar to balance the sauce.